sjang1594/self-study/OpenCV/Basic Image Processing/README.md

-## This is basic image processing process for Deep Learning
+## This is Basic Image Processing Process for Deep Learning